ChenMian5102/dasp/README.md

 # Domain Agnostic Soft Prompt
-Prompt-based learning has been a new learning paradigm which is abetter way to extract knowledge from pre-trained language model.
+Prompt-based learning has been a new learning paradigm which is a better way to extract knowledge from pre-trained language model.
 This work is based on soft prompt tuning which can be easily updated by gradient descent to obtain the optimal prompt in a handcrafted-free way.
 Domain-agnostic soft prompt can be directly applied to any domains data which are unseen during training.
 ## Environment setup
 ```
 pip install -r requirements.txt